Katalyst99/Algo-in-C/README.md

 ## 18. Find Duplicates in an Array:
 * This algorithm can be used in many real-world situations.
 For example, in Data Analysis it is used to find duplicate entries in datasets, which helps in cleaning and preparing data for analysis.

+## 19. Trapping Rain Water:
+* The algorithm has practical applications in multiple fields, including civil engineering, as it can be used to design drainage systems and calculate water flow in flood-prone areas.